 Raw is more dangerous, especially to kittens and adult kitties with weaker or less mature immune systems.
 The raw stuff contains bacteria and has not been pasteurized, meaning it still contains the risk of harmful bacteria and yeast.

-Felines who eat the raw varieties are at a higher risk of developing food poisoning or infection, including Botulism.
-Giving a kitten this is never a good idea and not something adults should have much of.
+Felines who eat raw honey varieties are at a higher risk of developing food poisoning or infection, including botulism.
+Giving a kitten this is never a good idea and not something adult kitties should have much of.

 Can Cats Eat Manuka Honey?

-The Manuka variety contains elements like hydrogen peroxide, making it a popular natural antiseptic and antibiotic, and it has often been used in wound care.
-Though there are many claims otherwise, there has not been any research to prove that Manuka honey is any better for felines than other kinds.
+The Manuka honey variety contains elements like hydrogen peroxide, making it a popular natural antiseptic and antibiotic.
+Though there are many claims otherwise, there has not been any research to prove that Manuka honey is any better for cats than other kinds.

-Because this food carries such a risk for purr babies, it isn’t advisable to give it to them often or at all.
-Unless you are specifically directed to by your veterinarian, it is best to keep your pet away from honey.
+Unless you are specifically directed to by your veterinarian, it is best to keep your cat away from honey.
 Many other things will work better.
-Felines are carnivores, and they must eat meat to survive.
-Not only must they eat meat, but they also love the flavor.

 Kitties of all ages, sizes, and breeds will go crazy for the smell and taste of fresh, high-quality meat.
-So, rather than giving them a sweet treat, why not stick to something that they will genuinely enjoy and that is good for them?
 Freeze-dried foods and treats are a great option.
 These are often single proteins and are unprocessed.
 This means that meat is freeze-dried to remove moisture but retains its flavor and nutritional value.

 Frequently Asked Questions

-Should I give my cat honey for a cough?
+Should I give my cat honey for a cough or sore throat home remedy?

 Can cats eat syrup?

-No, cats should not eat syrup.
-Syrup is high in sugar and is often made with artificial additives and ingredients.
+No, cats should not eat any kind of syrup.
+It is high in sugar and is often made with artificial additives and ingredients.
 While they can technically eat it, meaning they can go through the act of consuming it, syrup holds no nutritional value.
 It is far too high in sugar for felines and should be avoided.

 Can kittens eat honey?

-No, kittens cannot eat this food.
+No, kittens cannot eat honey.
 This is not something that should be offered to them or that they should be allowed to get into on their own.
-Raw honey poses a considerable risk for kittens whose immune systems are not fully developed.
-They can develop severe bacterial infections.
+Raw honey poses an even more considerable risk for kittens.